19hours/sg-statutes/Acts/Companies Act.md

 (8) A judicial management order shall, unless it is otherwise discharged, remain in force for a period of 180 days from the date of the making of the order but the Court may, on application of a judicial manager, increase this period subject to such terms as the Court may impose.

-(9) The costs and expenses of any unsuccessful petition made under this section shall, unless the Court otherwise orders, be borne by the petitioner and, if the Court considers that the petition is frivolous or vexatious, it may make such orders, as it thinks just and equitable, to redress any injustice that may have resulted.
-(10)
+(9) The costs and expenses of any unsuccessful application for a judicial management order made under this section shall, unless the Court otherwise orders, be borne by the applicant and, if the Court considers that the application is frivolous or vexatious, it may make such orders, as it thinks just and equitable, to redress any injustice that may have resulted.

+[42/2005 wef 01/04/2006]

 (10) Nothing in this section shall preclude a Court —

 (a) from making a judicial management order and appointing a judicial manager if it considers the public interest so requires; or

-(b) from appointing, after presentation of a petition and on the application of the petitioner, an interim judicial manager, pending the making of a judicial management order, and such interim judicial manager may, if the Court sees fit, be the person nominated in the petition.
+(b) from appointing, after the making of an application for a judicial management order and on the application of the person applying for the judicial management order, an interim judicial manager, pending the making of a judicial management order, and such interim judicial manager may, if the Court sees fit, be the person nominated in the application for a judicial management order.
 The interim judicial manager so appointed may exercise such functions, powers and duties as the Court may specify in the order.

+[42/2005 wef 01/04/2006]

 (11) For the purposes of this Part, “property” in relation to a company includes money, goods, things in action and every description of property, whether real or personal, and whether in Singapore or elsewhere, and also obligations and every description of interest whether present or future or vested or contingent arising out of, or incidental to, property.